-Being ambulatory is one of the greatest blessings that Allah has bestowed upon us and this is something that only the people suffering from the painful disease of Arthritis realize.
+Arthritis brings so much pain that this is something that only the people suffering from this painful disease realize.
 Arthritis causes stiffness, swelling and pain in or around joints and is a recurring disorder which affects around 14 million people in Pakistan.
 Out of the affected people, 50% are above 71 years.

-However, the number of patients who require free treatment is rising day by day and the resources of Fatima Memorial Hospital are limited.
+Currently, due to COVID19, a lot of patients were being not treated in order to avoid contact with Corona Virus.
+As a result of which the number of patients who require free treatment has risen and the resources at Fatima Memorial Hospital are scarce.
 This has made it very hard to cater to the patient population which is ratcheting up.
-Therefore, we request our altruistic donors to support us in our cause of making Pakistan free from Arthritis!
+The patients flow has increased and there is huge number of patients needing urgent treatment.
+Keeping in view the above facts, we request our altruistic donors to support us in our cause of making Pakistan free from Arthritis!

 With COVID19 pandemic increasing in huge numbers, all our resources are being diverted in attending those patients.
 During these challenging times, we need more support from our donors so that these arthritis patients can also receive medical assistance.